19 July 2021

 Changes to your daily life

 The pandemic has kept many of us apart from friends and family.
 It’s unsurprising that many men with prostate cancer have felt isolated and lonely.
 As the restrictions ease you may experience mixed feelings of excitement, fear and anxiety.
+It’s normal to feel anxious about what your life will look and feel like in this new and uncertain world.

 If you’ve been shielding alone, you may have become used to your own space and company.
 You may now feel anxious and not want to see people.
 This is normal.
 But spending time with loved ones is important and can be a great way to boost your mental wellbeing.